 You can also follow one of the various rules of thumb to determine whether replacing or repairing makes the most sense.
 If the unit is beyond three-quarters of its lifespan and the cost of repair is bound to be more than a third that of replacing, you should consider replacement.
 As such, if you are facing a $750 repair and your furnace is 15 years old, it is probably better to replace the unit.

 If you live in a newer home and you are still using a builder’s quality HVAC unit that makes your utility bills higher than necessary and your home uncomfortable, replacing the unit is probably the best option, regardless of whether or not it still has some life left.
 Although some 10-year-old units will need replacement due to poor installation or lack of proper maintenance services, some 20-year-old units can look and operate the same new ones as a result of proper maintenance.
-In such a case, having a highly trained and qualified technician over to provide a professional and honest assessment of the equipment is your best option.
+In such a case, having a highly trained and qualified technician from Climate Experts over to provide a professional and honest assessment of the equipment is your best option.
 Professional technicians know exactly what they are looking at and what to look for.

 At the end of the day, deciding whether to repair or replace your furnace is something you should do based on your comfort, environmental, and financial needs.
-If you would like to find more information, check out Comfort Masters and learn from their available resources.